library-data-platform/ldp/doc/Admin_Guide.md

 ### Configuration file: ldpconf.json

 * `environment` (string; required) is the deployment environment of the LDP instance.
-Supported values are `production` and `development`.
-The `production` environment is recommended for all deployments.
-The `development` environment allows unsafe operations that never should be run on a production instance, such as running integration tests on the instance, or updating from data in local files.
+Supported values are `production`, `staging`, `testing`, and `development`.
+This setting is used to determine whether certain operations should be allowed to run on the instance.
 * `ldpDatabase` (object; required) is a group of database-related settings.
   * `odbcDatabase` (string; required) is the ODBC "data source name"